strawstack/Control/README.md

 # Todo

-- [ ] Bug: value to pixel conversion does not take into account the CSS width of a slider.
+- [x] Bug: value to pixel conversion does not take into account the CSS width of a slider.
+- [x] Click event on slider should move marker to location.
+- [x] Ability to slide the control

+- [ ] Bug: lifting mouse on `marker` counts a click and causes marker to return to almost the start of the `slider`

 - [ ] Make a way to pass a control name from HTML through to state object.
 Example: If control is named `sam` then `this.sam.<state>` is bound to Vue state

+# end